bittorf/ekuku-search/README.md

 ### How does it work?
 Scan given directory, extract and enrich metadata, store it
 in a database and make it searchable.
-Also looks inside archives.
+Also looks inside archives
+and supports arbitrary file- and foldernames.

 ### Looking into compressed files, archives or bundles
 It uncompresses archives, or archives in archives.